oobabooga/text-generation-webui/README.md

 In the "Model" tab of the UI, those models can be automatically downloaded from Hugging Face.
 You can also download them via the command-line with `python download-model.py organization/model`.

-* GGUF models are a single file and should be placed directly into `models`.
+* GGML/GGUF models are a single file and should be placed directly into `models`.
 Example:

 ```
 text-generation-webui